jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-08.md

 This then would allow an Investment Fund to adjust its rate of return in order to pump up underinvestments and reduce overinvestment.

-As you can see, Superphysics has a lot of tools to grow an economy while preventing monopoly, inequality, and poverty that is simply unthinkable in Economics.
+As you can see, Supereconomics has a lot of tools to grow an economy while preventing monopoly, inequality, and poverty that is simply unthinkable in Economics.
 The next post will explain the last tool, which is the DCTI.